How to Check and Change Engine Coolant

 What is engine coolant?

 Engine coolant is a mixture of water and anti-freeze which helps prevent your engine from overheating.
-We’re regularly asked if you can put water in engine coolant.
+We’re regularly asked if you can put water in the engine coolant.
 The answer is it’s already in it.
 Engine coolant is a mixture of water and anti-freeze at a typical ratio of 50:50.
 However, some manufacturers may recommend up to a 70:30 anti-freeze to water ratio in really cold conditions.

 What is anti-freeze?

 Anti-freeze is a glycol-based liquid which prevents water from freezing under cold weather conditions.
-Anti-freeze also contains other inhibitors to help prevent engine corrosion and assists with the lubrication of the water pump and other engine parts.
+Anti-freeze also contains other inhibitors to help prevent engine corrosion and assist with the lubrication of the water pump and other engine parts.

 What does antifreeze do?